Tahitian Pearls

 Globally, Tahitian pearls were once the most sought-after and prized cultured pearls.

 This has impacted market dynamics, making Tahitian pearls accessible to a broader audience.
-A few decades ago, a flawless strand of Tahitian pearls priced at $100,000.
+A few decades ago, a flawless strand of Tahitian pearls would was priced around $100,000.
 Nowadays, similar strands can be priced at approximately $2,000 to $4,000.

 -